Woodland Wellbeing ....

 Each session is made up of:

-- Talking together as a group around the campfire
+- Hot drinks, toast and talking together as a group around the campfire

 - A guided explore walk through the woods looking for plants, animal tracks and other things of interest